 There was a reduction in HbA1c and fasting blood sugar in the cinnamon group compared to placebo by week 16.
 There was also a greater reduction in waist circumference and BMI compared to placebo.

-Research has shown that Fenugreek works to lower blood sugar level and improves glucose tolerance.
+Research has shown that Fenugreek works to lower blood sugar levels and improves glucose tolerance.

 Additionally, Fenugreek is packed full of fiber, which slows down the absorption of sugar.
 Overall it is one of the best nutrients you can take to help regulate your blood sugar levels.